-The Catholic Defender: The Promises of the Sacred Heart of Jesus to St. Margaret Mary Promise 12
+The Catholic Defender: The Twelfth Promise of for the Sacred Heart

 (12) I promise you in the excessive mercy of my Heart that my all-powerful love will grant to all those who receive Holy Communion on the First Fridays in nine consecutive months the grace of final perseverance; they shall not die in my disgrace, nor without receiving their sacraments.
 My divine Heart shall be their safe refuge in this last moment."
 This last promise brings all 12 promises binding them together and tying them with Jesus Grace of Love.

 St. Margaret Mary once said, “I do not know of any other exercise in the spiritual life that is more calculated to raise a soul in a short amount of time to the height of perfection and to make it taste the true sweetness to be found in the service of Jesus Christ.”
 The objective for this devotion is first and foremost to honor Our Lord recognizing through His Sacred Heart, Jesus means to bring many to Himself in a deeper relationship.
 We must take to heart a firm commitment to follow these promises to obtain the promises in faith.

 Our Lord places a lot of emphasis on receiving Holy Communion on the First Fridays in nine consecutive months for the grace of final perseverance.
 Psalms 86:11 states, "Teach me, LORD, your way that I may walk in your truth, single-hearted and revering your name."
 From the beginning of the Church era, Jesus instructed the Apostles to stay in Jerusalem for the coming of the Holy Spirit on Pentecost.
 This is known as the first 9 day novena.